valencik/mastersAPSC/documents/thesis/thesis.md

 And additional benefit to the offline approach is that it can be easily moderated and tweaked with user submitted suggestions.
 A possible example being an author name misspelling that only happen once. (not enough times to measure similarity against)

-### Author Fingerprinting - implementation notes
-build collection of all unique author names (101095) calculate the edit distances of all the author names (more than 5 billion calculations...)
-There are 41254 "authors" that appear once
-(I would like to not actually write that number in the thesis, but instead compute and reference it.)

 ## Similar "Objects"
 The ultimate goal of the Similar Objects feature is to provide a flexible recommender system that supports recommending different types of objects within the database.
 The most obvious usecase of this feature is to find similar authors to those the user is currently inspecting or searching.
 However the system should be extendable to also recommend similar keywords or periods in time, for example.